uniqueacid/SK1Extruderkit-New-design-with-cutter-function-and-consumable-detection/README.md

 <img src="Image/detection.png" width="250"/><img src="Image/disassembly.png" width="250"/>

-## Hardware Detailsi
+## Hardware Details

 <img src="Image/pin.png" width="500"/>

-The STL is a model of the sk1 extruder kit, you can download slices from the Hardware/STL path to print them.
+The STL is a model of the SK1 extruder kit, you can download slices from the Hardware/STL path to print them.

 <img src="Image/STL.png" width="500"/>

 ## Compatibility

 >The SK1 Extruder Kit is compatible with most 3D printers, particularly those using the CoreXY system.
 For non-CoreXY machines, some additional configurations may be necessary to optimize performance.
-The cutter and detection function can be adapted to older klipper versions and sk1's existing screen firmware
+The cutter and detection function can be adapted to older klipper versions and SK1's existing screen firmware

 ## How to Use